ShrikeshB/Admin_system/README.md

 Make sure you have the following installed on your system:
 - Node.js (Latest LTS version recommended)
 - npm (Node Package Manager)
+- MongoDB (Locally or Cloud-based like MongoDB Atlas)

 ## Installation & Setup
 Follow these steps to run the project locally: